 The 2010-11 Cold Weather Challenge is still underway, though you wouldn’t know it from our total lack of hype.
 See the current entries below, including very impressive entries from Alan, Luigi, and Gavin, and be sure to track and post your 10-mile-plus scooter rides at or below freezing temperatures.
-We recommend staying off snowy/icy roads, […]
+We recommend staying off snowy/icy roads, but when the roads and the sky are clear, get out there and ride!
+We’ll have this all a bit more organized ASAP.
+Thanks!

-UPDATE: As of early January 2011, Lance has allegedly notified dealers they’ll be taking over the western U.S. from Carter Brothers.
 Mike Hickman, National Sales Manager of Lance Powersports, contacted us regarding the rumors that Lance will replace Carter Brothers as SYM’s U.S. importer.

 Bosco on Modern Buddy beats us to the scoop: 161cc fuel-injected Genuine Buddy in three new colors for 2011.
 If they can keep the price reasonably close to the carbureted models, these will rule the scooter market.
-In other PGO Buddy news, PGO’s promisingly redesigned eBuBu is called “IDEP”, it’s a “Buddy” with electric motors […]

 As predicted a couple months ago, Vespa has taken note of LML’s success in the metal-bodied manual-transmission market.
 Scooter Station, Scooter-Infos, Hell for Leather, and Motoblog.it are reporting that Piaggio is dusting off the Vespa PX 125 and 150, which will be available in the first quarter of 2011 with some minor cosmetic changes and a catalyzed 2-stroke engine that (somehow) meets Euro3 specs.

 Guido Ebert reports that both Power Sports Factory and Flyscooters are in the process of closing for business.
 Both have sent letters to dealers.
 Many Chinese scooter importers have come and gone without ever being mentioned here on 2strokebuzz, but these two companies stood out from the pack in a few ways.

 There’s already a long trail of modern Vespa knockoff attempts.
 Chinese manufacturers and importers have adorned their trade show booths and spam emails with primitive Fiberglas approximations and photoshopped mockups of Pontedera pretenders for years.
 The SYM Fiddle began life as a computer rendering of a Vespa LX in a Dealer Expo brochure.
 Even LML is allegedly developing the “Clipper,” an Indian ET4 clone.

 The Indian government is looking to sell their majority share of Scooters India Limited, who manufactured Lambrettas until 1998, and currently manufacture the Vikram three-wheeler.
 Mahindra and Mahindra and Tata Motors have both expressed interest and at least one story suggests that on top of a promised $30 million relaunch of Vespa production in India, Piaggio (gasp!) is also interested in SIL.

 As a scooterist/reader of this site, you’ll surely know the feeling of consumerist love at first sight.
 I’ve become obsessed with countless vehicles at countless rallies and motorcycle trade shows, and I’m sure you have too.
 Once in a while, you get to the point where you see an early prototype and know you will eventually own that bike, as long as the manufacturer doesn’t screw up between the concept and manufacturing stages (sadly they usually do!)

 What a great weekend, thanks to all new and old friends!
 If I learned one thing this weekend, it’s to never show up for a DJ gig without the theme from “Jaws.”
 Video and photos are below!

 2SB visited the World Meet 2010 Microcar and Minicar show in Crystal Lake today.
 Ever since reviewing the book A-Z of Popular Scooters and Minicars a while back, we’ve been keen on checking out a microcar show, so we’ve been looking forward to this show in our backyard (well, our distant suburbs) for more than a year.
 We weren’t disappointed, there was a good turnout with some great vehicles.
 I don’t know much about these beasts, so I’ll let the photos speak for themselves, but to keep it scooter-related, look out for the several Vespa 400s, an Innocenti-made Mini, and an Isle-of-Man-built Peel Trident with its original DKW motor replaced with a Vespa engine.
 (You can’t see the engine, but the dashboard gives it away!)

 On July 27, Scooter Superstore of America, a Ft.
 Lauderdale-based chain with several dealerships in Florida and Georgia, filed for bankruptcy.
 While many shops have closed their doors lately, and individual importers have faced some unique problems, SSTAM’s trouble could be–pardon the tired idiom–the straw that breaks the industry’s back.